nodejs/node/doc/api/errors.md

 removed: v10.0.0
 -->

-HTTP/2 Informational headers must only be sent *prior* to calling the `Http2Stream.prototype.respond()` method.
+HTTP/2 informational headers must only be sent *prior* to calling the `Http2Stream.prototype.respond()` method.

 <a id="ERR_HTTP2_STREAM_CLOSED"></a>